-- 1. Group therapy refers to therapeutic substance use disorder counseling and treatment services, administered through groups of people who have similar needs, such as progression of disease, stage of recovery, and readiness for change. - 2.
+- 1. Group therapy refers to the rapeutic substance use disorder counseling and treatment services, administered through groups of people who have similar needs, such as progression of disease, stage of recovery, and readiness for change. - 2.
 Group therapy must include more than one patient. - 3.
-Group therapy is limited to 36 sessions per State Fiscal Year. - a.
-A session of group therapy may last up to three hours and is billed in units of one hour each (e.g., a three hour group session would consist of three units). - b.
+A session of group therapy may last up to three hours and is billed in units of one hour each (e.g., a three hour group session would consist of three units). - a.
 A unit of service may be billed separately for each client participating in the group therapy session.